Detailed Examples table

 String

-The state or province that is associated with the location of an individual customer record.
+The state or province that is associated with the location of a customer.

 Surname A